mapnik/node-mapnik/README.md

   Prototype at this point, API will be frequently changing.

-  Developed on OS X (10.6), not yet tested on linux.
+  Developed on OS X (10.6)

+  Also tested on Debian Squeeze and Centos 5.4.

 ## Depends